 State Water Board Resolution 68-16, Statement of Policy with Respect to Maintaining High Quality of Waters in California (Resolution 68-16), requires regional water quality control boards, in regulating the discharge of waste, to maintain high quality waters of the state until it is demonstrated that any change in quality will be consistent with maximum benefit to the people of the state, will not unreasonably affect beneficial uses, and will not result in water quality less than that described in a regional water quality control board’s policies.
 Resolution 68-16 also states, in part: “Any activity which produces or may produce a waste or increased volume or concentration of waste and which discharges or proposes to discharge to existing high quality waters will be required to meet waste discharge requirements which will result in best practicable treatment and control of the discharge necessary to assure that (a) a pollution or nuisance will not occur and (b) the highest water quality consistent with maximum benefit to the people of the State will be maintained.”
 The discharges regulated by this Order are subject to waste discharge requirements that will result in best practicable treatment or control, the prevention of pollution and nuisance, and maintenance of the highest water quality consistent with maximum benefit to the people of the state.

-Project activities such as vegetation and sediment removal and management can result in partial or complete loss of waters’ beneficial uses at those locations, including temporal loss.
-To reconcile such losses with the antidegradation requirements of State Water Board Resolution 68-16, this Order requires Dischargers to develop and implement compensatory mitigation plans to ensure that Project impacts to beneficial uses are mitigated through avoidance and minimization and that unavoidable loss of beneficial uses is offset with appropriate compensatory mitigation.
+Project activities such as vegetation and sediment removal and management can result in partial or complete loss of waters’ beneficial uses at those locations, including temporal impacts to beneficial uses.
+To reconcile such losses with the antidegradation requirements of State Water Board Resolution 68-16, this Order requires Dischargers to develop and implement compensatory mitigation plans to ensure that project impacts to beneficial uses are mitigated through avoidance and minimization and that unavoidable loss of beneficial uses is offset with appropriate compensatory mitigation.

 This Order specifies waste discharge requirements that are necessary to adequately address effects on and threats to water quality resulting from discharges of waste to waters of the state; to be consistent with antidegradation provisions of State Water Board Resolution 68-16; and to accommodate and require appropriate changes during implementation of regulated project activities.
 Through adherence to the waste discharge requirements, the regulated activities will not result in violation of state water quality standards.